UpStride/tutorial/deep-complex-networks/README.md

 ## Description

-Our implementation is based on the work of Trabelsi et al., which we highly recommend reading before moving forward with this tutorial.
+Our implementation is based on the work of Trabelsi et al. [1], which we highly recommend reading before moving forward with this tutorial.

 We have conducted experiments that validate our implementation with Trabelsi et al [github][3].
 Our implementation includes Complex BatchNormalization, Complex and independent initialization, Complex Convolution and learning the imaginary parts using a small resnet block.